lzhw1991/AcousticBEM/README.md

 # AcousticBEM
 AcousticBEM is a small library and example programs for solving the acoustic Helmholtz equation using the Boundary Element Method.
-The library is a re-implementation of a large part of the functionality of Stephen Kirkup's ABEM Fortran library.
-The original Fortran code and his book "The Boundary Element Method in Acoustics" are available on his website: <http://www.boundary-element-method.com/>.
+The library is a re-implementation of the core components of Stephen Kirkup's ABEM Fortran library and its example programs.
+The original Fortran code and the book "The Boundary Element Method in Acoustics" are available on his website: <http://www.boundary-element-method.com/>.

 ## Directory Structure
 All the project's code is in subdirectories of the repository.
 The `papers` directory contains PDF files of the aforementioned book by S. Kirkup as well as two later papers relating to BEM in Acoustics.